afni/afni/doc/afni_sphinx/lectures/bootcamp_recordings.rst

 ========

 The current set of Bootcamp recordings, unless otherwise noted, were recorded during the AFNI Bootcamp held at the NIH in October, 2017.
+The videos provided here are screen captures with audio and toggleable captioning.

 They are organized by the day and title of the lecture according to the schedule of that week, shown :download:`here
 <media/AFNI_Oct2017_5day_schedule.pdf>`.

-The videos provided here are screen captures with audio and toggleable captioning.
+For each lecture, accompanying files are provided, which are either directly used or contain records of the information presented (particularly for visualization-based presentations using the AFNI and SUMA GUIs).
+Additional files that might are relevant, though perhaps not directly used in the presentations, are also provided in parentheses.

 .. _class_recordings_bootcamp: